Skip to main content

 • 2 hours in the evening of every week day.

-• I will commit to joining the weekly meetings to discuss the project, and receive task assignments.
+OR 5 hours on each day of the weekend.
+OR I will commit to joining the weekly meetings to discuss the project, and receive task assignments.
+I will perform my tasks utilizing the expected tools and pipelines:

 • Write documentation on BookStack